hutkudemir/blog/content/publications/index.md

 - Grasp macro concepts: inflation, unemployment, growth, fiscal/monetary policy
 - Use human stories to anchor theory in everyday life
 - Think like a policymaker via an interactive central bank simulation
-- Analyze global crises, structural change, technology disruption
+- Analyze global crises, structural change, and technology disruption
 - Bridge theory and practice with charts, exercises, and real examples

 ---